DahlmannIT/personalUSP/documentation/readme.md

    * `sudo docker-compose down`

-To get this platform started you have to move a file which has to be called `transaction_data.csv` into the `data` directory.
+To get this platform started you have to move a file which has to be named `transaction_data.csv` into the `data` directory.
 This is necessary to deploy a connector (???Beschreibung zu connector hinzufügen???).
 In order to deploy a connector you have to execute the `deploy-connector.sh` file with the terminal command `bash deploy connector.sh`.
 The command `./deploy-connector.sh` works as well.
-After you performed these two steps you can start a whole docker cluster in the terminal where you have to navigate to the `docker-compose.yml` file.
-With the simple command `sudo docker-compose up` all containers will get started.
-If the required docker images aren´t available on your machine they will get downloaded automatically.
+After you performed these two steps you can start a whole docker cluster in the terminal by navigating to the `docker-compose.yml` file.
+With the simple command `sudo docker-compose up` all containers will start.
+If the required docker images aren´t available on your machine, they will automatically be downloaded.
 With the command `sudo docker-compose down` the cluster will be destroyed.

 ### 1.5 Installation Guide